amandaghassaei/gpu-io/README.md

 You might notice that this library does not use any transform feedback to e.g. handle computations on 1D GPULayers.
 Transform feedback is great for things like particle simulations and other types of physics that is computed on the vertex level as opposed to the pixel level.
 It is totally possible to perform these types of simulations using gpu-io (see [Examples](#examples)), but currently all the computation happens in a fragment shader (which I'll admit can be annoying and less efficient).
 There are a few reasons for this:

 - The main use case for this library is to compute 2D spatially-distributed state stored in textures using fragment shaders.
 There is additional support for 1D arrays and 2D/3D vertex manipulations, but that is a secondary functionality.
 - Transform feedback is only supported in WebGL2.
 At the time I first started writing this in 2020, WebGL2 was not supported by mobile Safari.
-Though that has changed recently, it will take some time for many people to update (for example, luddites like me who never update their apps), so for now I'd like to support all functionality in this library in WebGL1.
+Though that has changed recently, it will take some time everyone to update, so for now I'd like to support all functionality in this library in WebGL1.
 - I played around with the idea of using transform feedback if WebGL2 is available, then falling back to a fragment shader implementation if only WebGL1 is available, but the APIs for each path are so different, it was not a workable option.
 So, fragment shaders it is!

-My current plan is to wait for [WebGPU](https://web.dev/gpu/) to officially launch, and then re-evaluate some of the design decisions made in this library.
+My current plan is to wait for [WebGPU](https://web.dev/gpu/) to officially launch by default in some browsers, and then re-evaluate some of the design decisions made in this library.
 WebGL puts a lot of artificial constraints on the current API by forcing GPGPU to happen in a vertex and fragment shader rendering pipeline rather than a compute pipeline, so I'd like to get away from WebGL in the long term if possible.

 ### Precision